 1. Curb Alerts and “Free” Listings

 One person’s junk is another’s treasure — literally.
-Just put it out with a “FREE” sign, and it might disappear in an hour.
+Put it out with a “FREE” sign, and it might disappear in an hour.

 - Snap a photo and post on Craigslist under the “Free” section